Search This Blog

 We started playing in August and in December I flew off to the UK for a 6 week holiday.
 By this time I was really into the Mod thing and was looking forward to getting myself kitted out out with clothes and records.

 It was a great time for record buying.
 The new Jam (Setting Sons) and The Clash (London Calling).
-Cool Mod singles like Millions like Us by the Purple Hearts.
+Cool Mod singles like Millions Like Us by the Purple Hearts.
 Secret Affair.
 Tons of soul compilations that were swiftly put out when Mod hit the music pages.
 All the TwoTone Records.
 It was brilliant.

 455. Kids In America by Kim Wilde 1981